Hikmahx/techsticks/README.md

 ### Note:

 - Always check the comment at the top of each `.js` file you intend to contribute to for any additional information.
-- You must choose from the predefined subsections and can only add a new one if no suitable option exists.
+- You must choose from the predefined subsections & tags and can only add a new one if no suitable option exists.
 - If you are adding more than one feature, add them all in a single pull request.
 - You cannot add more than three features to a file in a single pull request.
 - Make sure that none of the new resource objects you are adding are already included in any of the available files.